|

 of the sub-regions.
 The expression data suggest that miRNAs are important

+factors in differentiating tissues in adult organisms.
 Figure 4 .
 Data Obtained with the miRNA Expression System

 The miRNA expression profiles (y axis) of 20-25 different human normal tissues